MatiasFrutos/API-WATCHTOWER/README.md

 ## ✨ Overview

-API Watchtower is a local-first desktop application created for developers who need a simple, fast and clean tool to test APIs.
+**API Watchtower** is a local-first desktop application created for developers who need a simple, fast and clean tool to test APIs.

 It works as a lightweight alternative to large API platforms, focused on the essential workflow:

-✅ Create API projects
+- ✅ Create API projects
-✅ Register endpoints
+- ✅ Register endpoints
-✅ Execute real HTTP requests
+- ✅ Execute real HTTP requests
-✅ Measure response time
+- ✅ Measure response time
-✅ Save local history
+- ✅ Save local history
-✅ Review API health
+- ✅ Review API health
-✅ Generate basic reports
+- ✅ Generate basic reports
-✅ Keep all data local
+- ✅ Keep all data local

-The goal is simple:

 > A clean control tower for your APIs.